whyeemcc/Interconnect-Modeling-Helper/README.md

 # Interconnect-Modeling-Helper
-A mini tool for helping make the interconnect model with Raphael.
+A mini tool for helping make the interconnect model with Raphael simulator.